MicrosoftDocs/msix-docs/msix-src/package/persistent-identity.md

 This is a step-by-step instruction on how to sign your package with the new certificate while maintaining the package identity.

 ### Create the artifact
 1. Write the XML artifact detailing the old and new publishers.
-Name it anything you like, e.g., artifact.xml:
+Name it anything you like, artifact.xml:
  ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <Publisher xmlns=http://schemas.microsoft.com/appx/publisherbridging/2021 Old="CN=Old" New="CN=New" />
 ```
 2. Write a Catalog Definition File (CDF) to create the catalog that will be used to sign the artifact.
-Name it anything you like, e.g., artifact.cdf:
+Name it anything you like, artifact.cdf:
  ```
 [CatalogHeader]
 Name=artifact.cat